VERIFY BEFORE RELYING

 QUICK ANSWER

 The Florida real estate sales associate exam pass rate usually sits near the halfway mark for first-time takers.
-Recent DBPR monthly reports show first-time pass rates in the high 40s to low 50s, retaker pass rates around the high 20s to mid 30s, and overall pass rates around 38% to 45% depending on the month.
+Recent DBPR monthly reports show first-time pass rates in the high 40s to low 50s, retaker pass rates around the high 20s to mid 30s, and overall pass rates in the high 30s to mid 40s depending on the month.
 The exam is passable, but average preparation is not enough.
 The candidates who beat the odds practice application-level questions, Florida-specific law, math, EXCEPT/NOT wording, and full timed exams.
+The [first-try routine](/blog/pass-florida-real-estate-exam-first-try) sequences exactly that into a week-by-week plan.

 About half of first-time takers fail the Florida real estate exam.
 In some recent DBPR monthly reports, slightly more than half fail.
 That is not a scare tactic.
-That is DBPR exam-performance data.
+That is DBPR exam-performance data from Division of Real Estate meeting materials.

-The Florida Department of Business and Professional Regulation tracks every exam attempt.
-Every first-timer.
-Every retaker.
-Every month.
+The Florida Department of Business and Professional Regulation publishes monthly exam-performance summaries that separate first-time takers, repeaters, and all attempts.
 Most prep companies cite a vague "50% pass rate" and move on.
 The full data is more specific than that.
 And more useful.

 This guide breaks down the real numbers, explains why each group passes or fails at the rate it does, and shows what the data says about how to prepare.